developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ###Q: Does an EMM need to handle OEMConfig schemas differently than the Managed Configuration schemas of other applications?

 **A: Yes**.
-An EMM that wants to support OEMConfig must support the richer set of Managed Configuration schema elements that OEMConfig application can expose.
+An EMM that wants to support OEMConfig must support the richer set of MC schema elements that OEMConfig application can expose.
 If an EMM only supports the more restricted set allowed to be used by non-OEMConfig applications, that EMM will likely not be able to support configuration using OEMConfig applications from any OEM.

 -----

 ###Q: Must my EMM specifically support Zebra to use Zebra OEMConfig?

 **A: Not really**.
 Among the major benefits of Managed Configurations is that they allow discoverability of the configurable aspects of applications that expose them.
 OEMConfig is no exception.
-Hence any EMM that supports Managed Configurations and that supports the richer Managed Configuration schemas allowed to be exposed by OEMConfig applications should be able to configure all the aspects exposed by the OEMConfig schema of any OEM, including Zebra, without having code specifically tailored to any OEM.
+Hence any EMM that supports MCs and that supports the richer MCs schemas allowed to be exposed by OEMConfig applications should be able to configure all the aspects exposed by the OEMConfig schema of any OEM, including Zebra, without having code specifically tailored to any OEM.

 -----